 - a weighted vote – some views carry more weight than others,

 - an expert panel – a small team of decision makers make the final decision.

 Allocating roles on decision-making

-You usually decide which approach to take when you set up the committee.
+The decision-making approach is usually agreed when the committee is set up.
 Most work that goes through committees is project-based.
-Good decision-making is a key element of good project management.
+Good decision-making is key to good project management.

 However, that doesn’t mean you have free reign.
 You need to work with those :-

 - in the consulted role – asked for opinions and inputs into the decision.

 - in the informed role– told what the decision is when it’s made.

 The connection between the accountable and consulted roles can be tricky to manage.